coccon/proffastpylot/docs/installation.md

 # Installation

-**For using prfPylot you need Python 3.7 or newer.**
+**For using PROFFASTpylot you need Python 3.7 or newer.**

 ## Content

-1. Download the prfPylot repository
+1. Download the PROFFASTpylot repository
-2. Get PROFFAST and copy it to profffastpylot
+2. Get PROFFAST and copy it to proffastpylot
 3. Create a virtual environment in python
-4. Install the prfPylot repository
 5. Resulting folder_structure
+4. Install PROFFASTpylot